-Local schools and care homes in Wrexham and Denbighshire have also benefited from easy access to a range of PPE and cleaning supplies with same or next-day services delivered by one of the Direct Access team.
+Local schools and care homes in Wrexham and Denbighshire have also benefited from easy access to a range of PPE and cleaning supplies.
+They offer same or next-day services and look after deliveries themselves.
 Face masks, aprons and gloves are currently in stock with face shields, hand sanitiser and larger volumes available one or two days after order.
 Trade and public enquiries are welcome.

 “This is an exciting time for us at Direct Access – we are recruiting for three additional team members here in Wrexham.
 We are also opening our product range to Love Wrexham readers,” said Director Steven Mifsud.
 “The more orders we can fulfil, the more opportunities we can create for disabled people in Wales.”

-Orders can be placed on the directaccess.store website for delivery or collected from Heritage House, Rhosddu Industrial Estate, Rhosrobin LL11 4YL; Monday to Friday, 9am to 4pm.
-Due to Covid, only card payments are accepted.
+Orders can be placed on the Direct Access store website for delivery or collected from Heritage House, Rhosddu Industrial Estate, Rhosrobin LL11 4YL; Monday to Friday, 9am to 4pm.
+Due to Covid, they only accept card payments.